Learn about the different kinds of approvals you need to develop or change land use in Burnaby

 - No carbon performance requirement.

-Beginning January 1, 2024, all new Part 9 residential buildings applying for a building permit would be required to comply with the minimum requirements laid out in Sections 9.36.6 (Energy Step Code) and 9.37 (Greenhouse Gas Emissions) of the BC Building Code:
+Beginning January 1, 2024, all new Part 9 residential buildings applying for a building permit must comply with the minimum requirements laid out in Sections 9.36.6 (Energy Step Code) and 9.37 (Greenhouse Gas Emissions) of the BC Building Code:

 - Energy Step Code, Step 3